Netcash-ZA/PayNow-WooCommerce/README.md

 Revision History
 ----------------

+* 14 May 2014/1.0.5 Now using built-in WordPress debugging.
 * 14 May 2014/1.0.4 More detailed setup documentation
 * 13 May 2014/1.0.3 Added debug function with e-mail functionality
 * 10 May 2014/1.0.2 Added image to README.md